ugonnaagwu/practicechangeremote/Week 1/[ENG1.0] Intro to Git and local workflow.md

     * At this point you should start VSCode’s integrated terminal.
               Use the Terminal / New Terminal menu option: ![[ENG1.0]VSCodeNewTerminal](images/%5BENG1.0%5DVSCodeNewTerminal.png)
     * At this point the terminal that’s integrated into VSCode should have started up, and it should “be in” the folder that you just told VSCode to open (which is the folder you just created).
               You can confirm that you’re in the correct folder by typing **pwd** into the terminal and then pressing the return key.
-It _should_ tell you that you’re at `/Users/<your Mad login>/Desktop/GitTest` (or whatever you named the new folder, if you didn’t use GitTest in the prior step).
+It _should_ tell you that you’re at `/Users/<your Mac login>/Desktop/GitTest` (or whatever you named the new folder, if you didn’t use GitTest in the prior step).
 It should similar to the following:
 ![[ENG1.0]TerminalPrintWorkingDirectory]($resource/%5BENG1.0%5DTerminalPrintWorkingDirectory.png)
+    * You will need to configure your git install before you can commit your changes.
+Let’s do that now.
+        * `git config --global user.email "youremail"`
+        * `git config --global user.name "yourname"`
+        * `git config --global core.editor "code --wait"`
+          * This last one will tell git to use VSCode as your default editor.
+This is important ensure that you don't [accidentally get yourself stuck in vim](https://stackoverflow.blog/2017/05/23/stack-overflow-helping-one-million-developers-exit-vim/).  vim is an old-school editor which a lot of people swear by because of its power and flexibility, and lot of people swear at because of its obscure and difficult interface.
-      * If you wanted to, you could create a new directory inside the termina by typing `mkdir SampleApp` and then return (to create a new folder named SampleApp), followed by typing `cd SampleApp<return>` to move into the SampleApp folder
+      * If you wanted to, you could create a new directory inside the terminal by typing `mkdir SampleApp` and then return (to create a new folder named SampleApp), followed by typing `cd SampleApp<return>` to move into the SampleApp folder
     * `git init` - initialize the repository
     * `git status` - view the repository status (it should say that there are no commits yet, and there’s nothing to commit)
     * `touch index.html` - create a new file